-Her most recent project Something of Epiphanies, set to release in May 2014, focuses on the sudden realizations everyone has, when a normal day can turn into either a surprise or a headache.
+Her most recent project Something of Epiphanies in 2014, focuses on the sudden realizations everyone has, when a normal day can turn into either a surprise or a headache.
 The tracks mirror pop/punk guitar styles blending them with electronic synths, bass grooves, and even multicultural hand drums.
 While her music ventures from normal sub genres, it didn’t start out like this.

 Born and raised not far from the Rocky Mountains in the small town of La Junta, Colorado, her music interest started at age 9 after picking up a trumpet in her schools concert band.
 From there, doors continued to open as she learned mariachi guitar, jazz guitar, and joined her middle schools first drum circle.
 By age 13 she was writing simple songs of her own.
 She states, band was the best part of her school day.
 It was the one thing that she didn’t need to over think.
 After the failed attempts of creating a band with her school mates, picking up the keyboard was the final push in the creation of Since The Promise, spring 2010.

 She reveals how her inspiration to make music reached an all time low within the first year of the creation of Since The Promise, right before recording her first EP Reading & Routine with a USB microphone and an acoustic guitar.
 “There’s always that feeling of you’ll never be good enough.
 I just thought it would come later.”
 She wrote the EP for herself as a kick in the face, telling her to wake up.
 “Everyone has to start somewhere, I just happened to start at the horrible place called there.”
 By Summer 2011 she had adopted a whole new attitude, inspiration and list of influences including The Maine, He Is We, Capital Lights, and The Ready Set, all reflecting in her second EP Fore Life’s Sake in March of 2012.